AlainParadis/designschool/_topics/travel-book-overview.md

 ---
-layout: submission
+layout: default
 type: informational
 formsum:
 sortorder: 1.0
 appsused: sketching
 title: "Travel Book Overview"
-level: undetermined
+level: cg6
 brightspace:
-submission: "my-assignment-folder"
+submission:
 links:
 video:
 downloads:
-description: "This is a semester-long, self-directed project with milestones.
-It will include publication design, photo manipulation and illustration.
+description: "This is a semester-long, self-directed project with milestones and deliverables.
+It will include publication design and production, photo manipulation and illustration.
 It is a software-skills culminating performance for the Computer Graphics courses."
 details: |
   This assignment will include the software skills you have learned to date, brought together to create a travel book.
-There will be page layout, photo editing and illustration.
+There will be page layout, photo editing and illustration and production.

+  ### Goals

+  The stated goal of this assignment is for you to repeat and reinforce skills learned in the five past semesters of Computer Graphics.
+The hope is that  you will demonstrate that you have acquired mastery of these skills.
+This should also provide one more piece for your portfolio.

   ### Logistics